ChienKangLu/Chinese-Document-Clustering-using-K-means-and-word2vec/README.md

 + The Input is one-hot word vector
 + The output is the corresponding word around the input word depend on the window size
 + The first trained parameter matrix  is the dictionary we want(every word will get a vector to represent themselves)
++ Dimension:250
++ Window size:5
++ Get a word dictionary which contains 23,767 vectors from 2,999,179 tokens

+## Document vector
++ I get the document vector by taking the average of all word vector in a document
++ Use PCA to reduce the dimension

+## Clustering
++ K means
++ Use silhouette analysis to find which cluster number is better

+## Document visualization